magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 For information about enhancements and bug fixes, see [PWA Studio releases](https://github.com/magento/pwa-studio/releases).
 See [Version compatibility](https://developer.adobe.com/commerce/pwa-studio/integrations/adobe-commerce/version-compatibility/) for a list of PWA Studio versions and their compatible {{ site.data.var.ee }} core versions.
 ### PayPal Payment enhancements

-Merchants in Spain and Italy can now offer PayPal Pay Later to shoppers.  <!--- AC-2521-->
+*  Merchants in Spain and Italy can now offer PayPal Pay Later to shoppers.  <!--- AC-2521-->

+*  Previews of the PayPal, Credit and Pay Later buttons are now available in the Admin for the checkout, minicart, cart, and product pages.
+Previews reveal how these buttons will look when they are enabled and rendered on the storefront.

+#### Braintree

+The KOUNT integration has been removed due to discontinuation by Braintree.

 ### Live Search